Phil Rauscher: Denver Broncos

 Rauscher was hired as a coaching assistant for the Denver Broncos in 2015.
 He was a part of the staff that won Super Bowl 50 in 2016, Rauscher's first career Super Bowl ring.
 He was named the assistant to head coach Vance Joseph in 2017.

 Washington Redskins

 Rauscher was named the assistant offensive line coach for the Washington Redskins on March 20, 2018.
 He was promoted to offensive line coach during the 2019 season after offensive line coach Bill Callahan was named the Redskins interim head coach.

 Minnesota Vikings

 Rauscher was announced as the assistant offensive line coach for the Minnesota Vikings on January 27, 2020.
-He was promoted to offensive line coach on July 27, 2021 after Rick Dennison was reassigned to senior offensive adviser due to a lack of a Covid-19 vaccination.
+He was promoted to offensive line coach on July 27, 2021, after Rick Dennison was reassigned to senior offensive adviser due to a lack of a COVID-19 vaccination.

 Jacksonville Jaguars

 On February 17, 2022, Rauscher was hired by the Jacksonville Jaguars as their offensive line coach under head coach Doug Pederson.
+Rauscher also became the team's run game coordinator starting in the 2024 season.

+Rauscher was released under new coach Coen February 2025.

+Georgia Bulldogs

+On March 25, 2025, Rauscher was hired by the Georgia Bulldogs as offensive assistant.